valerie035/data-analytics-winter-2025/module_2/lecture_1.md

 - Recap key takeaways:
   - AI enhances efficiency, insights, and scalability in Excel and Google Sheets.
   - Explore built-in tools, add-ons, and custom integrations.
-- Encourage further exploration and experimentation.
+- Go Forth and Explore!

 ----